New Zealand map & itineraries

 One way English settlers found to ‘bond’ with local New Zealanders was through sport.
 Fortunately, indigenous Maoris were already playing something akin to rugby; however, if the English thought these chaps were going to be pushovers they had another thing coming.
 The Blues, the Hurricanes, the Chiefs, and the All Blacks, if you get the chance to watch a live match, grab it like the late, great Jonah Lomu.

 Tongariro National Park

-This is NZ’s oldest national park and recognised by UNESCO for its unique mix of cultural and natural sites.
-Volcanoes: Ruapehu, Ngauruhoe and Tongariro, are of great significance to Maoris and Tongariro NP was created, in part, to keep them safe.
-Tongariro National Park is also a haven for hikers with the 20km Tongariro Alpine Crossing considered one of the best in the business.
+This is New Zealand’s oldest national park and recognised by UNESCO for its unique mix of cultural and natural sites.
+Volcanoes Ruapehu, Ngauruhoe and Tongariro are of great significance to Maoris and Tongariro National Park was created, in part, to keep them safe.
+The park is also a haven for hikers with the 20km Tongariro Alpine Crossing considered one of the best in the business.

-The glow worms of Waitomo can be found within a limestone cave system about 2 hours south of Auckland and are certainly worth investigating even if you’re just heading down for the acoustics.
-Alongside having your way lit by glowing bugs, the caves are also accessible for extreme sports enthusiasts and open up narrow crawl ways and cavernous holes to further invigorate the descent.
+The glow worms of Waitomo can be found within a limestone cave system about two hours south of Auckland and are certainly worth investigating even if you’re just heading down for the acoustics.
+Along with having your way lit by glowing bugs, the caves are also accessible for extreme sports enthusiasts and open up narrow crawl ways and cavernous holes to further invigorate the descent.

 Whale watching in Kaikoura

-Alongside seals, dolphins and NZ’s largest concentration of seabirds, including petrels, shearwaters and 12 different kinds of albatross, Kaikoura, on South Island, is all about the whales.
-Giant sperm whales, humpbacks, blues and minkes have all been seen off the Kaikoura coast and observing these creatures from land or sea makes their still threatened existence all the more unfathomable
+Alongside seals, dolphins and New Zealand’s largest concentration of seabirds, including petrels, shearwaters and 12 different kinds of albatross, Kaikoura is all about the whales.
+Giant sperm whales, humpbacks, blues and minkes have all been seen off the Kaikoura coast and observing these creatures from land or sea makes their still threatened existence all the more unfathomable.

 Sample New Zealand itineraries